 Our Culture @voodle

-Like most software companies our team at Voodle has been working remotely from our homes over the COVID period of spring 2020.
-Our company culture and values have had to evolve and adapt considerably, and it has been fun to use voodles to explore, accentuate, and promote our culture.
+Like most software companies, our team at Voodle has been working remotely from our homes since COVID.
+As a result, our company culture and values have had to evolve and adapt considerably.
+In our case, it has been fun to use voodles to explore, accentuate, and promote our company culture.

-When we started (company originally called Pixvana) in 2016 we gathered as a team and crafted our company mission and 5 core values which we imagined we would use to ground our communication and values as a team.
-The values we came up with were based on our ideals, not on (yet) any real demonstrated tendencies or behaviors among our group.
-We had a illustrator friend turn into a poster which we hung in our office, and we created a mnemonic acronym – “CIGPI” (pronounced “sig-pi”).
-These were (lifted from our employee handbook):
+When we started (originally as Pixvana) in 2016, our team gathered to craft our company mission and 5 core values.
+During that time, we imagined we would use to ground our communication and values as a team.
+The values we produced were based on our ideals, not (yet) on real demonstrated tendencies or behaviors among our group.
+We had an illustrator friend turn into a poster which we hung in our office.
+Additionally, we created a mnemonic acronym – “CIGPI” (pronounced “sig-pi”).
+We lifted these from our employee handbook:

 - Communication: candid, respectful, seeking solutions and forward progress towards a committed consensus.
 Intellectually forthright

 - Impact: get shit done.
 Time is fleeting, do today as opposed to tomorrow.